sc420/interactive-computational-graph/specs/functional.md

 ## Advanced Features

+- Highlight the path from the target node to the selected node to show how chain rule works
 - Show both forward-mode and reverse-mode differentiation
 - Can customize the operations: Define more operations and specify how to differentiate (e.g., with custom JavaScript code)